QuickTake:

 But Trump’s executive order has been blocked by a recent federal judge’s ruling in Washington after Oregon and Washington argued that Trump lacked the authority to enact such changes without the backing of Congress.

-James Tucker, an attorney with the U.S. Department of Justice Civil Rights Division, argued in court Wednesday that federal authorities needed the data to see if Oregon is following a federal law requiring states to make a “reasonable effort” to remove ineligible voters from registration lists, specifically people who have died or moved away to a different state.
+James Tucker, an attorney with the U.S. Department of Justice Civil Rights Division, argued in court Wednesday that federal authorities needed the data to see if Oregon is following a federal law requiring states to make a “reasonable effort” to remove ineligible voters from registration lists, specifically people who have died or moved to a different state.

 Kasubhai, however, said two specific federal laws about states maintaining voter registration lists did not authorize federal officials to access comprehensive lists of states’ voter rolls.